 - 1. What is the biblical difference between a blessing and a curse? - 2.
 What blessings do you receive from your work? - 3.
 What curses? - 4.
 What harm are the TV preachers doing when they tell people that God wants to make us all millionaires? - 5.
-In the Beatitudes, Jesus is not telling us what to do to be blessed but rather is naming the people who are blessed by the arrival of the kingdom of God into their misery.
-Is this a new way of reading the Beatitudes for you? - 6.
-How big of a difference is there between experiencing blessing as God's personal favor on us and experiencing blessing as God's gift to others through us? - 7.
+How big of a difference is there between experiencing blessing as God's personal favor and experiencing blessing as God's gift to others through us? - 6.
 Amy Sherman wrote that too often religion "focuses believers on getting a ticket to heaven, but doesn't say much about what their life in this world should look like.
 Put differently, it focuses only on what we've been saved from, rather than also telling us what we're saved for."
-What are your thoughts about this? - 8.
-What does God expect you to do with the blessings you have received?
+What are your thoughts about this? - 7.
+Do the gifts we receive from God obligate us to others?